• Disease Overview

 Causes

-Wolman disease is caused by mutations in the lysosomal acid lipase (LIPA) gene.
+Wolman disease is caused by variants in the lysosomal acid lipase (LIPA) gene.
 The LIPA gene contains instructions for producing the enzyme lysosomal acid lipase.
 This enzyme is essential for breaking down (metabolizing) certain fats in the body, especially cholesterol (specifically cholesteryl esters) and to a lesser degree triglycerides.
 Without proper levels of this enzyme, these fats abnormally accumulate in and damage various tissues and organs of the body.
-Mutations in the LIPA gene that cause Wolman disease result in the lack of production of the LIPA enzyme or production of a defective, inactive form of the LIPA enzyme.
+Variants in the LIPA gene that cause Wolman disease result in the lack of production of the LIPA enzyme or production of a defective, inactive form of the LIPA enzyme.

-Recessive genetic disorders occur when an individual inherits two copies of an abnormal gene for the same trait, one from each parent.
-If an individual inherits one normal gene and one gene for the disease, the person will be a carrier for the disease but usually will not show symptoms.
-The risk for two carrier parents to both pass the altered gene and have an affected child is 25% with each pregnancy.
-The risk to have a child who is a carrier like the parents is 50% with each pregnancy.
+Wolman disease is inherited in an autosomal recessive pattern.
+Recessive genetic disorders occur when an individual inherits a disease-causing gene variant from each parent.
+If an individual receives one normal gene and one disease-causing gene variant, the person will be a carrier for the disease but usually will not show symptoms.
+The risk for two carrier parents to both pass the gene variant and have an affected child is 25% with each pregnancy.
+The risk of having a child who is a carrier like the parents is 50% with each pregnancy.
 The chance for a child to receive normal genes from both parents is 25%.
 The risk is the same for males and females.

 • < Previous section